Skip to content

 Top Programs

 The fields MyComputerCareer at Raleigh awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a private institution in Raleigh, North Carolina, MyComputerCareer at Raleigh enrolls students across a range of programs.
-The school reports a graduation rate of roughly 65%.
+The graduation rate is roughly 65%.

-After financial aid, the average net price at MyComputerCareer at Raleigh — the real out-of-pocket cost once federal grants and scholarships are applied — is about $26,528.
+The average net price at MyComputerCareer at Raleigh, the amount students actually pay each year after federal grants and scholarships, is about $26,528.
 Students from families earning under $30,000 typically pay closer to $26,084 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $9,500.
+The median graduate leaves with about $9,500 in federal student loans.

 Similar Schools